 depending on the parity of $\psi$, let $\chi_{-4}$ be the unique odd character of modulus $4$, and we recall Shimura's theta function

 Then the main result of \cite{mertens2019mock} states that the function

 can be completed to a \textit{polar} harmonic Maa{\ss} form of weight $\frac{3}{2}-\lambda_{\psi}$ on $\Gamma_0(4\Mp^2)$ with Nebentypus $\overline{\psi} \cdot \chi_{-4}^{\lambda_{\psi}}$, where $\alpha_{\psi}$ is an implicit constant to ensure a certain growth condition.
 That is, it has the transformation and analytic properties of a harmonic Maa{\ss} form, but it may have poles on the upper half plane arising from the $\tp(\tau)$ in the denominator.
-Additionally, the authors presented some special choices of $\psi$ where their polar harmonic Maa{\ss} forms happen to have no poles on $\H$, and offer a $p$-adic property of $\Ec^+$ for primes $p > 3$.
+Similar ideas have been utilized for specific examples before by Andrews, Rhoades, Zwegers \cite{anrhzwe}, and by Bringmann, Kane, Zwegers \cite{brikazwe} for instance.
+Additionally, the authors of \cite{mertens2019mock} presented some special choices of $\psi$ where their polar harmonic Maa{\ss} forms happen to have no poles on $\H$, and offer a $p$-adic property of $\Ec^+$ for primes $p > 3$.

 A natural question is whether there are more classes of small divisor functions for which a similar phenomenon to the setting of \cite{mertens2019mock} appears.
 Our two main results give such generalizations.
 We let $\chi$ be a second Dirichlet character of modulus $\Mc$ and define our small divisor function by